 We will discuss some of the major waste management companies that are operating in Ireland and have been collecting biomedical wastes, household wastes, and industrial wastes for many years in Ireland.

-It was founded in the year 1973 by a businessman called Eamon Waters in Slane and ever since then this company has grown and become the major market player in Dublin, Ireland.
-Mr. Eamon is still the largest shareholder of this company along with his family members.
+It was founded in the year 1973 by a businessman called Eamon Waters in Slane and ever since then this company has grown and become a major market player in Dublin, Ireland.
+Mr Eamon is still the largest shareholder of this company along with his family members.

 It generates a revenue of $80 million per year with almost 700 employees working in the company.
-The business has 1,50,000 household customers and collects wastes from the 15,000 businesses.
-Its business can expand in the near future which has recently started supplying electricity from renewable sources.
+The business has 1,50,000 household customers and collects waste from the 15,000 businesses.
+Its business can expand shortly and has recently started supplying electricity from renewable sources.